nuecho/mutagen/README.md

 > Delivery team to rely on as part of any troubleshooting, testing, support, management,
 > development tasks.

+## Windows
+- Before checking out the code, ensure that autocrlf is properly set: `git config --global core.autocrlf true`
+- The supported way to run Gradle commands is by using Git Bash through ConEmu.
+  - Use the following launcher config: `"%ConEmuDir%\..\Git\git-cmd.exe" --no-cd --command=usr/bin/bash.exe -l -i`

 ## Development

 Before you start, take a look at the [Getting Started](https://sites.google.com/m.nuecho.com/hub/mutagen) section.